AUTeam2/server-setup/README.md

 To make data persistent outside the Docker container, we use a Volume.
 It is essentially just attached storage.
 To make the needed volume for the database, run `docker volume create data-volume`.
-To make the needed volume for the mosquitto server run `docker volume create mosquitto-volume`.
+To make the needed volume for the mosquitto server run `docker volume create mqtt-volume`.